-University of Cambridge: BA Hons English, 1st
+University of Cambridge: BA Hons English 1st Class Degree

 North London Collegiate School: A-Levels: History A*, Theatre Studies A*, Government & Politics A

 I grew up in Muswell Hill in London where I attended North London Collegiate School.
 When I applied for my undergraduate, I was lucky enough to know exactly what I wanted to study, thanks to some fantastic humanities teachers at my school.
 I read English at Girton College, Cambridge where I was a choral scholar, and received a first, focusing in particular on American literature, Vladimir Nabokov’s early novels and Dylan Thomas’ poetry.
 Much of my thinking while there was influenced by my relationship to classical singing and to theatre, which was what I spent the rest of my time doing.